gameman15/Register/README.md

 Version 1.2a5:
 	-Fixed bug: Close out always fails due to new void handling -Added "Change day" script
-	-Changed "accept close out" to use new script
+	-Changed "accept close out" to use "change day" script

+Version 1.2a6:
+	-Fixed bug: Close out always fails due to mistakes in "accept close out" and "change day" scripts -Added ability to associate customers with tickets -Added ability to add customers to database
+	-Added display of current customer and store credit available to ticket